splbio/bugzilla-freebsd/README.md

 Please be careful to make sure that the '--name' argument actually matches the port's category and directory EXACTLY otherwise it will not work.

+Warning...
+FreeBSD's SSL is broken: https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=189811 so we have nuetered ssl in this program until the issue is resolved.

 Workflow looks like:

 ```